Semester or Year Abroad

 - Pre-Advising Goals Form - this must be completed before your first advising meeting

-- Make an appointment with a study abroad advisor.
+- Make an advising appointment with Karis or Jessica.

 - Talk to your academic advisor about your plans to study abroad, and work with them to save electives and general courses (e.g., History, Literature, Principles of _____, etc.) to take while you are abroad.